DevOpsPlayground/Hands-on-with-AWS-Fargate/README.md

 The AWS CLI doesn't provide this information directly through the `describe-services` or `describe-tasks` command.
 To find it, we need to do some digging through the AWS Networking System.

+Do you remember before, in the definition, when we defined `awsvpc`?
-Everything that is connected in AWS has an attached entity called ENI - Elastic Network Interface; by knowing this information we can retrieve the public ip address of the instance.
+`awsvpc` is a new network mode launched from AWS last year, and it permits any new container to be attached to an ENI - Elastic Network Interface.
+By discovering and inspecting the ENI we can retrieve the Public IP address of the container.

 In order to do this, we first...

 1. Retrieve the Task ID from our cluster definition: